hhundhausen/CSE110_Lab-1/index.md

 - [Features](#features)

 ## Welcome
 Hello👋 , my name is **Helena Hundhausen**; welcome to my user page!
-I am a second-year undergraduate student at the University of California, San Diego studying computer science.
+I am a second-year undergraduate student at the *University of California, San Diego* studying computer science.
 This page has been created to provide insight into who I am as a programmer and as a person.
-Feel free to navigate through the page using the table of contents.

  ```
  public class welcome {